 Of course, there is no single PPO plan.
 It seems there are as many differences in benefits and coverage offered as there are customers.
 Your plan's benefits will depend on any number of factors, including the amount you pay in monthly premiums, the amount of coinsurance you're obliged to pay, whether or not you seek treatment from within the network, and the amount of your yearly deductible.
 But a good rule of thumb to keep in mind is this -- you get what you pay for.

-For more information about preferred provider organizations, check out the links on the next page.
+For more information about preferred provider organizations, check out the links below.